 - Now switch to Notepad and try to reproduce the problem.

-To reproduce the problem (for this example), try writing to HOSTS file (
+To reproduce the problem (for this example), try writing to the HOSTS file (

 C:\Windows\System32\Drivers\Etc\HOSTS) and saving it.
-Windows offers to save the file (by showing the Save As dialog) with a different name, or in a different location.
+Windows offers to save the file (by showing the Save As dialog) with a different name or in another location.

-So, what happens under the hood when you save to HOSTS file?
-Process Monitor shows that exactly.
+So, what happens under the hood when you save to HOSTS?
+Process Monitor shows that, exactly.

 Solution: The log file above tells us that Notepad encountered an